-- CDS-1 Community Facilities Improve the parks, recreational facilities, trails, bikeways, and all public and community facilities in the County. - CDS-2 Infrastructure Improve the public infrastructure through rehabilitation, reconstruction, and new construction of streets, sidewalks, bridges, curbs, walkways, waterlines, sewer lines, storm drainage, sanitary sewers, handicap accessibility improvements/removal of architectural barriers, etc.

-- CDS-3 Accessibility Improvements Remove and eliminate architectural barriers and make ADA accessibility improvements to public and community facilities. - CDS-4 Public Services Improve and enhance public services including programs for youth, the elderly, disabled, and other public service programs for low- and moderate-income persons. - CDS-5 Food Programs Provide assistance for food and nutritional programs to address the needs of the unemployed, underemployed, and homeless. - CDS-6 Rental Assistance Provide utilities, deposits, and rental fees for low-income households who are faced with the threat of eviction and who are at-risk of becoming homeless. - CDS-7 Public Safety Improve the public safety facilities, equipment, crime prevention programs, and ability to respond to emergency situations. - CDS-8 Clearance/Demolition Remove and eliminate slum and blighting conditions through demolition of vacant, abandoned, and dilapidated structures in the County. - CDS-9 Transportation Encourage the public transit authority and carriers to address the needs of low-income persons and families and the disabled to have access to employment, health care, and shopping.
+- CDS-1 Community Facilities Improve the parks, recreational facilities, trails, bikeways, and all public and community facilities in the County. - CDS-2 Infrastructure Improve the public infrastructure through rehabilitation, reconstruction, and new construction of streets, sidewalks, bridges, curbs, walkways, waterlines, sewer lines, storm drainage, sanitary sewers, handicap accessibility improvements/removal of architectural barriers, etc. - CDS-3 Accessibility Improvements Remove and eliminate architectural barriers and make ADA accessibility improvements to public and community facilities. - CDS-4 Public Services Improve and enhance public services including programs for youth, the elderly, disabled, and other public service programs for low- and moderateincome persons. - CDS-5 Food Programs Provide assistance for food and nutritional programs to address the needs of the unemployed, underemployed, and homeless. - CDS-6 Rental Assistance Provide utilities, deposits, and rental fees for low-income households who are faced with the threat of eviction and who are at-risk of becoming homeless. - CDS-7 Public Safety Improve the public safety facilities, equipment, crime prevention programs, and ability to respond to emergency situations. - CDS-8 Clearance/Demolition Remove and eliminate slum and blighting conditions through demolition of vacant, abandoned, and dilapidated structures in the County. - CDS-9 Transportation Encourage the public transit authority and carriers to address the needs of low-income persons and families and the disabled to have access to employment, health care, and shopping. - CDS-10 Interim Assistance Provide assistance on a temporary basis to alleviate conditions in a deteriorating area and/or activities to correct an emergency condition.